amyspencerproject/amy-spencer-portfolio/src/blog/Growing a Digital Garden.md

 ### 1\.
 Contribute

-I think about a lot of things!
+Being a lifelong learner I think about a lot of things!
 I am afraid to share them for various reasons.
-However I think it is so important to contribute to a community, to the common good.
-That is supposing that what I have to say is good or has a community, LOL
+However, I think it is so important to contribute to a community, to the common good, to a wider conversation.
+When you have a digital garden you are sigining up to be a public learner.
-!!

 ### 2\.
 Become a better writer

-If you don't use it, you lose it,
+Nothing would make me happier that to have this garden become a weekly ritual for writing.
+There are times I feel such an urge to write but I feel rusty.
+There is no better way to polish up those skills than to just write.

 ### 3\.
-Communicate with Future Teammates or Employers

-Crazy, right?
-Using this blog I can literally talk with people I don't know yet... from the _future_.

-> **Woah.**

-_\- Keanu Reeves_

-In point #1 my audience is unknown, random folks hoping to solve a specific problem or learn something new.
-In #2 the audience is me.
-And in #3, my audience is people I may one day have the pleasure of working with.
+Create a repository of ideas

+There are topics, dilemas, paradoxes, and problems I have been lugging around in my head for years.
+This garden could be a repository for all these which I could easily revist.
+A digital garden is not structured in chronological order but contextual relationships, linking posts by topics and themes.
+This seems like a much more organic way of organizing a blog.

+> **Service Terms Of Agreement**